Victims of betrayal and emotional abuse often wonder how they can equip their children and teens to engage in healthy relationships.

 Teach Teens About Consent To Protect Them From Sexual Coercion And Abuse

 Consent is an important topic for parents to discuss with children and teens.

 Specifically, teens should understand that consent is an enthusiastic yes, when both parties have fully disclosed their sexual histories.

-Sid had to say no, yell no, and eventually cry before her abusive ex-husband would stop sexually assaulting her.
+Sid had to say no, yell no, and eventually cry before her abusive ex-boyfriend would stop sexually assaulting her.

 We were kissing and then I remember telling him no. He had started to take off some of my clothing and then he was trying to put his hands in places where I didn’t want and I told him no out loud, and he pretended like he didn’t hear me, and so I said it again and I pushed him off of me, and I started to cry because it had really scared me.